 Journal Citation Reports

-Journal Citation Reports (JCR) provides citation metrics useful in evaluating and comparing over 10,500 scholarly journals in all areas of the sciences and social sciences.
+Journal Citation Reports (JCR) provides citation metrics useful in evaluating and comparing over 11,500 scholarly journals in all areas of the sciences and social sciences.
 These metrics help indicate which journals are the most important and influential in their respective disciplines.
 However, quality and publishing decisions should never be based solely on citation data.
-The best known citation metric is the proprietary Journal Impact Factor based on a two-year window of citing papers covered in the Web of Science Core Collection Database.
+The best-known citation metric is the proprietary Journal Impact Factor based on a two-year window of citing papers covered in the Web of Science Core Collection Database.

 The same underlying citation data powers the Essential Science Indicators (ESI) database that is also on the InCites platform.
-ESI gives macro level analysis of research by country, authors, research fields, and journals.
-For more information, see the training videos and the Quick Reference Card.
+ESI gives macro-level analysis of research by country, authors, research fields, and journals.

 1997 to the present; updated annually, with the new edition appearing in June following the end of the calendar year.